NophKe/Vy/README.md

 Vy is a **light** python implementation of the Vi text editor.
 It has no external dependency outside standard lib.
-But it can use the Pygments library (if present) for syntax highlighting.
+But it can use the Pygments library (if present) for syntax highlighting, and Jedi (if present) for things like auto-completion, or python introspection related operations.
 It aims to stay less than 10_000 lines (including doc) and run on any modern python+linux machine.

-At the time of this writing, it it working enough so that I would prefer it to the traditionnal vi, and the ability to have the python repl inside the editor would make me prefer it over vim for python oriented stuff.
+At the time of this writing, it it working enough so that I would prefer it to the traditionnal vi, and the ability to have the python repl inside the editor would make me prefer it over vim for python oriented stuff where you would like to evaluate expressions in real time.

 This is not supposed to be a clone of Vim or Vi.
 And this has important consquences.